nicolaDeCristofaro/Target_Set_Selection_on_Real_World_Networks/README.md

 The following datasets were used:
 - **Twitch Social Networks:** in this dataset nodes are the users of Twitch Social Network and the links are mutual friendships between them.
 These social networks data were collected in May 2018 and they are organized depending on the language used by users (we consider the ENG variant).
 - **General Relativity and Quantum Cosmology collaboration network (ca-GrQc):** a collaboration network that covers scientific collaborations between authors papers submitted to General Relativity and Quantum Cosmology category.
-If an author i co-authored a paper with author j, the graph contains a undirected edge from i to j.
+If an author i co-authored a paper with author j, the graph contains an undirected edge from i to j.
 - **High Energy Physics - Theory collaboration network (ca-HepTh):** a collaboration network that covers scientific collaborations between authors papers submitted to High Energy Physics - Theory category.
-If an author i co-authored a paper with author j, the graph contains a undirected edge from i to j.
+If an author i co-authored a paper with author j, the graph contains an undirected edge from i to j.

 Here are some statistics on the datasets used: